flozz/rivalcfg/README.rst

 |Github| |Discord| |PYPI Version| |Github Actions| |Black| |License|

-Rivalcfg is a **Python library** and a **CLI utility program** that allows you to configure SteelSeries gaming mice on Linux and Windows (probably works on BSD and Mac OS too, but not tested).
+Rivalcfg is a **Python library** and a **CLI utility program** that allows you to configure SteelSeries gaming mice on Linux, macOS and Windows (probably works on BSD too, but not tested).

 I first created this program to configure my Rival 100 and the original Rival mice, then I added support for other Rival devices thanks to contributors.